AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 - A signature showing it is the current proposer
 - The list of transaction objects

-Validators check that the proposer is the current proposer, and verify the private kernel proofs of the transaction objects.
+Validators:

-They then create a signature over the list of transaction objects.
+- check that the proposer is the current proposer

-Once the proposer has collected enough signatures, it submits the signatures and TxObjects to the rollup contract dedicated to advancing the pending chain.
+- verify the private kernel proofs of the transaction objects

-The next proposer will watch L1, execute the constituent transactions (possibly getting them from a peer) and produce the implied L2 header of the **previous/published** block *before* it then selects the TxObjects that will form its block.
+- create a signature over the list of transaction objects.

-In the course of execution, the proposer may find that a transaction is "invalid", i.e., the private kernel proof is cannot verify.
+Once the proposer has collected enough signatures, it submits the signatures data to a function on the rollup contract dedicated to advancing the pending chain.

-Ultimately, the proposer who included the invalid transaction will be penalized.
+The next proposer will watch L1 for updates to the pending chain, execute the constituent transactions (possibly getting them from a peer) and produce the implied L2 header of the **previous/published** block *before* it then selects the TxObjects that will form its block.

 ### Open Questions